-Under Colorado law, perjury occurs when a person fabricates or states false information while under oath.
-It doesn’t necessarily have to occur in a court of law.
+Under Colorado law, perjury is defined as fabricating or stating false information while under oath.
+This can occur in a legal proceeding, a written document, or any time a person takes an oath to tell the truth.
 Perjury offenses range from a Class 4 Felony to a Class 1 Petty Offense, depending on the circumstances of the act.

-The text of Section 18-8-502 states that “(1) A person commits perjury in the first degree if in any official proceeding he knowingly makes a materially false statement, which he does not believe to be true, under an oath required or authorized by law.”
+The text of Section 18-8-502 states that “(1) A person commits perjury in the first degree if in any official proceeding he knowingly makes a materially false statement, which he does not believe to be true, under an oath required or authorized by law.
+(2) Knowledge of the materiality of the statement is not an element of this crime, and the defendant’s mistaken belief that his statement was not material is not a defense, although it may be considered by the court in imposing sentence.
+(3) Perjury in the first degree is a class 4 felony.”

 In this article, our Denver criminal defense attorneys will answer the following questions: